zer2/fantasy-basketball-optimizer/about/turnovers.md

  | Free Throw \% | 17.5\%  | -20.9\% | 11.0\%  | 6.5\%   | -14.8\% | 21.0\%  | -4.7\%  | 100.0\%   | -13.8\%   |
  | Field Goal \% | 19.0\%  | 27.5\%  | -9.2\%  | -6.8\%  | 24.0\%  | -11.6\% | 1.2\%   | -13.8\%   | 100.0\%   |

+(You might note that this is the correlation matrix for individual players and not for teams.
+Fortunately the two are equivalent, since correlation, variance, and covariance are all bilinear)

 Simulating the multivariate distribution with that correlation matrix, it is easy to confirm the expected result, that turnovers are usually lost in overall wins and won in overall losses

  |        | Points    | Rebounds    | Assists    | Steals    | Blocks    | Threes    | Turnovers    | Free Throw \%   | Field Goal \%   |